Are you struggling with college costs? Here are some of the best ways to get free college textbooks.

 Al the books are available in pdf format only.

 Many college textbooks are a one-use type of product.
 That means students don’t need these textbooks after they complete the semester or class.
 However, you can ask previous students if they have textbooks they are willing to give or lend to you for free.
 You can do this by connecting on Social Media, posting in Buy Nothing groups, or simply asking around the dorm or college campus.

 The important thing to know before getting free college textbooks:

 Whenever looking for free books online, especially with sites that use file-sharing to get free textbooks, it is important to remember that not all sites have the rights or copyrights to provide these textbooks for free.
 They may have pirated copies of textbooks uploaded.
 Using pirated copies means that the authors and publishers are not paid when you use the textbooks.
 Additionally, colleges may have problems with students using pirated copies of textbooks if they are found it.
 Please use these sites with caution.

 If you are ready to save some money on your college education, textbooks are a great place to start!
-With these resources, you can still study hard for your tests without spending hundreds on a book you will use one semester.
+With these resources, you can still study hard for your tests without spending hundreds on a book you will use for only one semester.

 If you cannot find the right textbook for free and have to buy a used textbook or a new one to use for your class, then consider selling your textbook at the end of the semester to recoup some of your money!
 Use this site to find the Best Places to Sell Your Textbooks for the Most Money.